behagoras/personal-challenge-01/README.md

 # [Personal challenge 01](https://github.com/behagoras/personal-challenge-01)

-This is a personal challenge for practicing React, Redux, array transform and styled component.
+This is a personal challenge for practicing React, Redux, array transformations and styled component.

 It consists on a **landing page** following the design in [src/design](src/design)